azuisleet/gmodmodules/gm_bass/bass/tags-readme.txt

   Parameters:
-    handle  - BASS handle, obtained normally via BASS_StreamCreatexx() call, or any other handle, on which BASS_StreamGetTags() can be called. fmt		- format string, see below.
+    handle  - BASS handle, obtained normally via BASS_StreamCreatexx() call, or any other handle, on which BASS_ChannelGetTags() can be called. fmt		- format string, see below.

   Return value: